The Mountain of Hope Organization is dedicated to furthering educational and employment opportunities in southern West Virginia.

 The President's Corner

 To All our Fellow Board Directors, All Members and Supporters,

-As we celebrate our four years of coming together, working together, staying together with equal success; I say thank you all.
+As we celebrate our many years of coming together, working together, staying together with equal success; I say thank you all.
 Thank you for your loyalty, your time, your labor and your financial support.

 Click to read the...
 [Full Message]

 The non-profit corporation was formed on May 15th, 2010 and is managed by an Advisory Board of Directors.
 The board is comprised of volunteers originally from Mt.
 Hope, WV, with representation from local businesses and churches.

 The Foundation's overall philosophy is grounded in 3 powerful principles:

 1. Unity of effort results from coming together with a common purpose.